BLACK WIDOW (2021)

 Directed by Cate Shortland

 There’s a bit in Endgame where Peter Parker gets saved by a full roster of the MCU women, including (among others) Scarlet Witch, The Wasp, and Pepper Potts.
-Presumably, this was meant as a statement, and there are popular YouTubers who find the whole scene triggering to this day.
-Still, for the rest of us, it was a gesture that undermined its point.
+Presumably, this was meant as a statement about how kicking ass knows no gender.
+Still, it was a gesture that undermined its point.
 Casual fans wouldn’t recognise half of them, and only one had fronted their own movie: the dismal Captain Marvel that patronisingly revolved around her learning to control her emotions.
 So finally, after being a recurring sidekick since the second Iron Man, Natasha Romanoff (Johansson) gets her turn.

 Ah, but isn’t she dead?
 Yes, this movie takes place after Captain America: Civil War, but before Infinity War.
 While the gang was hiding out, before emerging once again in glorious Edinburgh, she went to take on the Red Room: a child trafficking organisation that aims to raise the next generation of killers, i.e., Black Widows.
 “Girls,” the new villain Dreykov (Winstone) mutters, “the one natural resource the world has too much of.”
 Their alumni include both Natasha and her “not real” sister Yelena (Pugh).
 The latter was among the greatest assassins in the world before one of her would-be victims sprays something red in her eyes that awakens her from decades of mind control.
 After an eventful reunion, the sisters set out to find their ‘father’ Alexei (Harbour) and ‘mother’ Melina (Weisz) to take down the Red Room once and for all.